luminous-foundation/Rainbow/spec.md

 Pops a value off of the stack and stores it in variable A With a stack underflow, the program will crash

-[x] 0x04-05     LDARG   [imm/var]
-Loads argument A to be used in a function
-(This is currently functionally identical to PUSH)
+[ ] 0x04-0x05   PEEK    [imm/var]   [var]
+Copies value from the stack at index A and stores it in variable B

 [x] 0x06-07     CALL    [func/var]
 Calls function A